OctopusDeploy/docs/docs/administration/high-availability/design/octopus-for-high-availability-on-aws.md

 ### Load Balancing in AWS

-To access the Octopus web portal on each need node, you will need a load balancer to direct HTTP/HTTPS traffic to each Octopus node.

-AWS provides a solution to distribute HTTP/HTTPS traffic to EC2 instances, Elastic Load Balancing is a highly available, secure, and elastic load balancer.
+To distibute traffic to the Octopus web portal on multiple nodes then you will need to use a HTTP loadbalancer.AWS provides a solution to distribute HTTP/HTTPS traffic to EC2 instances, Elastic Load Balancing is a highly available, secure, and elastic load balancer.
 There are three implementations of ELB;

-Application load balancer
+* Application load balancer
-Network Load Balancer
+* Network Load Balancer
-Classic load balancer.
+* Classic load balancer.

-To distribute traffic to the EC2 instances hosting Octopus, the implementation to choose would be the application load balancer, which is ideal for load balancing HTTP/HTTPS traffic.
+If you are not using [polling tentacles](https://octopus.com/docs/infrastructure/deployment-targets/windows-targets/tentacle-communication#polling-tentacles) then we recommomd using the application load balancer however polling tentecales don't work so well and instead it's best to use the NetWork Load Balancer.
+To setup the network load balancer for Octopus HA and poolling tentacles take a look at this [knowleodge base article](https://help.octopus.com/t/how-can-i-configure-my-polling-tentacles-to-hit-my-octopus-deploy-high-availability-instance-to-sitting-behind-an-aws-load-balancer/24890).